pypeit/PypeIt/doc/A-B_differencing.rst

     | m190627_0003.fits | tilt,arc,science | ... |     2 |       3 |      4 |      # Position A
     | m190627_0004.fits | tilt,arc,science | ... |     3 |       4 |      3 |      # Position B

-Note that given the values, specified, PypeIt is going to compute tilts and arcs from each frame individually, and it will use image `m190627_0002.fits` as the background to subtract from image `m190627_0001.fits`, and similarly it will use `m190627_0001.fits` as the background to subtract from image `m190627_0002.fits`.
+Note that given the values specified, PypeIt is going to compute tilts and arcs from each frame individually, and it will use image `m190627_0002.fits` as the background to subtract from image `m190627_0001.fits`, and similarly it will use `m190627_0001.fits` as the background to subtract from image `m190627_0002.fits`.
 The values of the ``calib`` ID have no relation to the values for the